brandongoldman/contentful-playground/README.md

 # contentful-playground
-Development scratch space to showcase features and functionalities of Contentful.
+Development scratch space to showcase features and functionalities of the Contentful platform.